-- The Trust is aware of the advice issued by the Department for Education known as Mental Health and Behaviour in Schools March 2016. - We recognise that our schools play an important role in helping our children to succeed by supporting them to be resilient and mentally healthy. - We will ensure that pupils and their families are enabled to participate as fully as possible in decisions and are provided with information and support.
+- We are aware of the advice issued by the Department for Education known as Mental Health and Behaviour in Schools March 2016. - We recognise that our school plays an important role in helping our children to succeed by supporting them to be resilient and mentally healthy. - We will ensure that pupils and their families are enabled to participate as fully as possible in decisions and are provided with information and support.
 The views, wishes and feelings of the pupil and their parents/carers should always be considered. - We recognise that some children are more at risk of developing mental health problems than others.
-These risks can relate to the child, their family or to community and life events. - Risk factors are cumulative, and children exposed to multiple risks are more likely to develop behavioural or mental health problems. - Where severe problems occur, we expect the child will also be able to access support elsewhere as well, including from medical professionals working in specialist services e.g. CAMHS, voluntary organisations and local GPs. - We recognise that there are things that schools can do including for all their pupils, for those showing early signs of problems and for families exposed to several risk factors to intervene early and strengthen resilience, before serious mental health problems occur.
+These risks can relate to the child, their family or to community and life events. - Risk factors are cumulative, and children exposed to multiple risks are more likely to develop behavioural or mental health problems. - Where severe problems occur, we expect the child will also be able to access support elsewhere as well, including from medical professionals working in specialist services e.g. CAMHS, voluntary organisations and local GPs.

+- Each school will ensure that there is a designated teacher whose role is to promote the educational achievement of children exhibiting mental health difficulties and ensure that the needs of these children are responded to appropriately.
+Each school will also ensure that the designated teacher has received appropriate training. - We recognise that there are things that schools can do including for all their pupils, for those showing early signs of problems and for families exposed to several risk factors to intervene early and strengthen resilience, before serious mental health problems occur.